-Located in the heart of the Pennsylvania Wilds, the region’s steep mountains and deep valleys provide the perfect habitat for these majestic animals.
+The steep mountains and deep valleys of northcentral PA provide the perfect habitat for these majestic animals.
 While you might spot elk at any time of day, dawn and dusk offer your best chances.
 We want you to be safe, so please be sure to keep your distance.
 Those six-foot-wide antlers pack a punch!

 Learn all about PA’s elk at the Elk Country Visitor Center.
-The center offers interactive exhibits, a hands-on Discovery Room for younger visitors, and totally immersive 4D story theater with a new movie that puts in the middle of the herd.
-The 250-acre site provides three wheelchair-accessible trails leading to elk viewing areas.
-Bonus: The center’s gift shop features the work of local artisans and craftmakers.
+Situated on 250 acres, the site provies three wheelchair-accessible trails leading to elk viewing areas, plus interactive exhibits, live music events, and educational sessions for children.
+Bonus: The center’s gift shop features the work of local artisans and craft makers.

 The Dents Run Elk Viewing Area is one of the most popular in the state.
-It’s easy to see why with its magnificent views, fields and large wooded area are frequented by elk.
-The viewing area has a covered stage, benches, bathrooms, and handicap-accessible parking.
+It’s easy to see why with its magnificent views, fields, and large wooded area that are frequented by elk.
+The viewing area has a covered stage, benches, bathrooms, and handicap-accessible parking, too.

-The Winslow Hill Elk Viewing Area is another really popular spot for elk viewing.
-The area offers a large parking lot atop a spectacular mountain with a walk-up viewing area overlooking a large meadow where elk often gather.
-There are also numerous trails and dirt roads to explore and where you just might spot some white-tailed deer, fox, and even wild turkeys.
+The Winslow Hill Elk Viewing Area is another popular spot for elk viewing.
+Offering a walk-up viewing area atop a spectacular mountain, guests can overlook a large meadow where elk often gather.
+There are also numerous trails and dirt roads to explore and you might even spot some white-tailed deer, fox, and even wild turkeys.

 Located in Moshannon State Forest, the Hoover Farm Viewing Area offers an accessible viewing blind overlooking wildlife openings and food plots that draw elk from the nearby woods – a great spot for your Instagram-worthy photos!

-Sinnemahoning State Park is a 1,900-acre park steep with valleys of beautiful scenery with outstanding elk and wildlife habitat as well as Wildlife Center with educational state-of-the-art interpretive exhibits.
+Sinnemahoning State Park is a 1,900-acre park steep with valleys of beautiful scenery and outstanding elk and wildlife habitats.
+The park also has a wildlife center with educational, state-of-the-art, interpretive exhibits.

 The 127-mile Elk Scenic Drive winds its way through five counties, three state forests, three state game lands, and past four state parks with 23 designated stops along the way.
 Drive the entire route in a day to see how many elk you can spot or explore the area over two or more days.
 Option 3: come back often to take your time exploring one or more sites each time using the Elk Scenic Drive brochure as your guide.
 It’s your choice!